V01D0/endswitch/README.md

 ## Goals

-[-] Develop a notification system to verify the existence of user [-] Setup an auto mailing to send emails / products [=] Make it completely self-hostable
+- [X] Develop a notification system to verify the existence of user
+- [X] Setup an auto mailing to send emails / products
+- [X] Make it completely self-hostable
-[-] Auto-terminate after sending the mails
+- [X] Auto-terminate after sending the mails
-[ ] Make a dockerfile
+- [ ] Make a dockerfile

 ## Technologies used